Objectives and Content

 "European Union Institutions, Politics, and Policies" aims at giving a good understanding of the polity, politics, and policies of the European Union from its beginning to the present.
 Much emphasis is put on the institutional development towards an ever closer union, the main policy developments over time, and the conflicts created by the constant enlargement of the EU.

-The first part of the course deals with the government, politics, and policies of the European Union.
-The second part focuses on the key policies of the European Union and the theoretical explanations of the development, stagnation, and contestation of the European project from pre-theories of European integration all the way to constructivist and post-functionalist approaches.
+The first part of the course deals with the government and politics of the European Union.
+The second part focuses on the key policies of the European Union and the theoretical explanations of the development of European integration.

 This course also brings in a strong applied perspective through guest lectures by EU policy-makers, including Commission officials and/or practitioners working in Brussels.